-Consequently, the term "Südfazies" should also be avoided when working on this project.
-However, what can be relevant for the work here is the distinction of the different dolomites as reef and basin sediments (SiO_2 -bearing dolomites, siliceous slate layers, ...).
+Consequently, the term "Südfazies" should also be avoided when working on the MultiMiner project.
+However, what can be relevant for the work here is the distinction of the different dolomites as reef and basin sediments (SiO2-bearing dolomites, siliceous slate layers, ...).